Hidden Birth Trauma: Signs of Traumatic Birth Many Mums Mistake for Postnatal Depression and Anxiety

 We often hear about birth trauma in the context of medical emergencies: Severe complications, emergency surgeries, situations where lives were at risk.

 But can your birth experience be traumatic even if nothing “went wrong” medically?
 Absolutely.
-And since this is not being talked about enough, far too many parents are suffering and pushing through in silence, unseen, unsupported and invalidated by all "be grateful for your healthy baby" comments.
-The result?
-Mums and birthing people living with hidden birth trauma and mistaking it for postnatal anxiety, postnatal depression, personal failure, or simply not coping with motherhood in the way they think they “should”.
+And since this is not being talked about enough, far too many parents are suffering and pushing through in silence, feeling invisible, unsupported and invalidated by all "be grateful for your healthy baby" comments.
+Studies cited by the UK Birth Trauma Inquiry found that as many as one in three women report some aspect of childbirth as traumatic.
+It's unsurprising then, what I see all too often in my practice is, mums and birthing people living with hidden birth trauma and mistaking it for postnatal anxiety, postnatal depression, personal failure, or simply not coping with motherhood in the way they think they “should”.

 Many women and birthing people who experience birth trauma initially search for answers through symptoms rather than trauma itself.
 They wonder: Do I have postnatal anxiety?
 Why do I feel constantly on edge after having a baby?
 Is it normal not to bond with my baby straight away?
 Why am I so overwhelmed, angry, or emotionally numb after birth?
-What often goes unrecognised is that these can also be signs of unresolved birth trauma.
+All too often with the undertone of self blame - as in, what is wrong with me?
+When actually, they are symptoms of unrecognised and unresolved birth trauma that the mind and body are carrying and responding to.
+All in an effort to keep you safe.

 The Less Recognised Signs of Birth Trauma